The Grand at Moon Palace in Cancun

 This is Los Tacos restaurant.
 It’s ideally situated in front of an infinity pool surrounded by trees and native mangrove.
 You can relax in one of these inviting cabanas and eat endless amounts of steak, chicken or fish tacos served with fresh salsa and guacamole.
 Perfect location for a late lunch.

-Fresh ice cream on a hot day at the pool is always a good idea.
+Fresh ice cream on a hot day at the pool.

 The Grand is food allergy friendly

-Our youngest, Connor, is allergic to raw forms of dairy and eggs.
+Our youngest boy, Connor, is allergic to raw forms of dairy and eggs.
 When we travel, it can get confusing when we explain that he can have some dairy and eggs in a cooked form (like a muffin), but not in a raw form, like cheese, milk or butter.

 Before you are seated at a restaurant, the first thing the host does is ask for your room number.
 Then they ask if anyone has a food allergy.
 The servers make note of it and the kitchen is informed of the allergy.